 Cardio equipment comes in all shapes and sizes, with some of the most popular being exercise bikes, rowers, cross trainers and treadmills.
 But which is best?
 We’re taking a look at the treadmill vs rowing machine and which is the right piece of equipment for you.

 Want to move fast?
 Jump to the right section below.

-The treadmill is one of the most popular of cardio equipment.
+The treadmill is one of the most popular pieces of cardio equipment.
 Few exercises are as natural as running.
 Treadmills can be used for a range of goals, with weight loss, mental health benefits and stamina improvement often being the driving forces.

 Running on a treadmill is centred around your legs.
 Running means that you’re making explosive muscle contractions to drive you forward at speed.
 Because of how hard your legs are working to generate this force, you’re building up a lot of muscle in your lower body.

 Most treadmills also come with an incline feature.
 That means that not only can you focus on your speed or technique, but you can focus on power, too.
 Whether you’re walking on an incline to burn serious calories, or sprinting to build those legs, you’re doing serious work.